 Nepali Speakers: Demographics, Dialects and Migration

-Nepal is huge when it comes to the variety of castes, cultures and languages.
+Nepal is huge when it comes to the variety of castes, cultures and speakers of the different languages present here .
 According to the 2011 census data, it is reported that there are 123 mother tongues spoken in the small landlocked country.
 Nepali stands out as the most spoken in language with 44% speaking the language and then followed by Maithili which is spoken by almost 12% of the total population.

 Just because the majority of the population speaks Nepali and Maithili doesn’t mean that knowing these two languages for exploring Nepal is enough.
 The smaller languages varies according to the geographical locations in which the population density of a specific caste is in majority.
 That is why when you travel around Nepal the languages are not evenly distributed in terms of speaking rather are spoken more, depending upon which caste lives there.
 For example, Bhojpuri is spoken mostly in Chitwan , Bara , Parsa ,Rautahat Newari in most parts of Kathmandu, Doteli in Doti, Bajhang, Baitadi and Tamang and Gurung languages in the western parts of Nepal like Pokhara and Palpa.